-On September 6, 2011, the Company's board of directors authorized a share repurchase program of up to \$100.0 million of the Company's outstanding class A stock.
+On September 6, 2011, the Company's Board of Directors authorized a share repurchase program of up to \$100.0 million of the Company's outstanding class A stock.
 Under the authorization, share repurchases may be made at the Company's discretion, from time to time, in the open market and/or in privately negotiated transactions as permitted by federal securities laws and other legal requirements.
 The timing, manner, price and amount of any repurchase will depend on economic and market conditions, share price, trading volume, applicable legal requirements and other factors.
 The program may be suspended or discontinued at any time.
-During the year ended December 31, 2016, the Company repurchased 984,190 shares of its class A stock at a weighted average price of \$8.96 per share for a total purchase price of \$8.8 million.
-As of December 31, 2016, there were \$82.9 million of authorized repurchases remaining under the program.
+During the year ended December 31, 2017, the Company repurchased 200,605 shares of its class A common stock at a weighted average price of \$18.89 per share for a total purchase price of \$3.8 million.
+During the year ended December 31, 2016, the Company repurchased 984,190 shares of its class A common stock at a weighted average price of \$8.96 per share for a total purchase price of \$8.8 million.
+There were no share repurchases during the year ended December 31, 2015.
+As of December 31, 2017, there were \$79.2 million of authorized repurchases remaining under the program.